MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 The member added activity `eventType` is set to `teamMemberAdded` when the event is sent from a team context.
 To determine if the new member added was the bot itself or a user, check the `Activity` object of the `turnContext`.
 If the `MembersAdded` list contains an object where `id` is the same as the `id` field of the `Recipient` object, then the member added is the bot, else it's a user.
 The bot's `id` is formatted as `28:<MicrosoftAppId>`.

-You can use the [`InstallationUpdate` event](#installation-update-event) to determine when when your bot is added or removed from a conversation.
+You can use the [`InstallationUpdate` event](#installation-update-event) to determine when your bot is added or removed from a conversation.

 The following code shows an example of team members added event: